 Even more proactive than making recommendations are opportunities to provide input during the early stages of decision-making.
-The office started offering Fairness Lens Reviews and several ministries and agencies have requested these.
+The office started offering Fairness Lens Reviews and several ministries and agencies "As citizens continue to contact us with their concerns, we look forward to bringing these matters forward and assisting in the discovery of proactive and effective solutions..."

+have requested these.
 From time to time, the office has also been invited to provide comments or feedback to various government commissions and legislative change processes.
 In 2013, for example, the office provided input to the Mental Health and Addictions Action Plan Commissioner.